njibhu/t3d/parser/README.md

 # t3d-parser

 Implementation is based on the work done by kig on [Datastream.js](github.com/kig/Datastream.js).
-It is tailored to the use for the t3d library.
+This version is tailored to the use of the t3d library.

 # Demo usage (WIP)